 In order to judge if your loyalty program or referral schemes are working, you’ll need to have a handle on your figures.
 Here’s a good exercise: take your sales figures and make a table with the number of customers that ordered something from your site once, twice, three times etc. Adding up their purchases will help you find out how much they spent and the average shopping cart size for each category.
 This will give you a lot of valuable insight, and something to compare your future actions and goals to in order to measure your success!

 - Use email wisely

-We discussed this subject recently in a previous Actinic expert advice on email marketing but following up on unresponsive customers is a good way to build loyalty.
+We discussed this subject recently in a previous Oxatis expert advice on email marketing but following up on unresponsive customers is a good way to build loyalty.
 Keeping customers who bought something from your website a while ago informed for your new items and sales will increase the chances of reselling them something.
-When you know that it costs between 2.5 and 3 times less in marketing to sell something to an existing customer than to a first-time customer (for medium to large size shopping carts) there’s no reason not to send out a few extra emails (especially as it’s so simple with the Actinic platform) !
+When you know that it costs between 2.5 and 3 times less in marketing to sell something to an existing customer than to a first-time customer (for medium to large size shopping carts) there’s no reason not to send out a few extra emails (especially as it’s so simple with the Oxatis platform) !

 This has proved to be a very effective tool for some of our clients, as Nikki McCluney testifies for her site Nod and a Wink: " Our goal was not only to attract new customers, but also to build relationships that would help transform one-time customers into lasting and loyal ones.
 Our mailing list grew to 29 times the size within less than a year of the site’s launch! "

 Some more email marketing advice: for some etailers newsletters can generate between 40 and 60% of their turnover.
 It’s important to adapt your offers for customers and prospects so as to make them as specific and effective as possible.
 In general etailers notice a 15% increase in the shopping cart size when customers subscribe to a newsletter (compared to customers who don’t subscribe).

 - Customer data, big data and data analysis help lead to more sales